Azerbaijan Country Report

 Azerbaijan made some progress in developing infrastructure as part of a push to reduce the economy's hydrocarbon dependence.
 The recent stabilisation of the oil price has improved the government's financial position, as reflected in investments in upgrades of road network and electricity grid.
 In the past five years the ICT sector has expanded considerably, absorbing USD2 billion in investments and resulting in Internet penetration of almost 80%.
 Anti-corruption initiatives, including opening of ASAN service centres, reduced such practices at lower levels but bribe-taking at high level of state institutions remains very problematic.

 Sunni Islamic radicalism has been increasing, both in the traditionally Shi'a Azeri population, and Sunni ethnic minorities.
 The government's harsh measures to combat it, including criminalisation of non-state-sanctioned religious activities, contributes to radicalisation.
 Local militant groups generally lack capabilities to target state institutions, Western diplomatic assets or critical energy infrastructure.
-The outflow of volunteers to Syria mitigates terrorism risks in Azerbaijan but their possible return is likely to reverse this trend.
+The potential threat posed by the return of fighters from Syria has been so far effectively mitigated by the security forces.
 Security co-operation with Israel poses risk of Iran activating its proxies in Azerbaijan, but given the ongoing Azeri-Iranian rapprochement, that is unlikely at present.

 Vaccines Required to Enter the Country